momokii/oauth-example-web-fiber/README.md

-# Trying Web Dev Using Golang Fiber
+# OAuth Implementation Example using Golang Fiber

 A simple example demonstrating the implementation of OAuth2 for user authentication in a website using Golang Fiber, with the help of the Goth module.
 This example showcases the use of Google and GitHub as authentication providers.